e-Visa Validity Rules for Educational Travel

 - Original e-Visa: Present the original copy of your current e-Visa.

 - Financial Proof: Provide evidence of adequate financial means to support yourself during the extended period.
-This could include bank statements, proof of employment, or sponsorship letters.
+This could include bank statements or sponsorship letters.

 - Study or Research Evidence: If your extension is for academic or research purposes, submit relevant documents such as updated enrollment letters, research proposals, or academic letters.